Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: System description

 \subsection{OTFS demodulation}

-The radar receiver is implemented on a device than relies on its OTFS demodulator to obtain discrete samples of the received signal $y(t)$ in the delay-Doppler domain; such samples are then processed to estimate the target parameters as shown in Sec.~\ref{SEC_Detector_Estimator}.
-The OTFS demodulator first transform $y(t)$ into the time-frequency domain via the Wigner Transform; in particular, the following measurements are obtained
+The radar receiver relies on an OTFS demodulator to obtain discrete samples of the received signal in the delay-Doppler domain.
+Such samples are then processed to estimate the target parameters as shown in Sec.~\ref{SEC_Detector_Estimator}.

+First, the OTFS demodulator transforms $y(t)$ into the time-frequency domain via the Wigner Transform; in particular, the following measurements are obtained

 for $n=0,\ldots,N-1$ and $m=0,\ldots,M-1$, where $g_{\rm rx}(t)$ is the receive shaping filter with unit energy, effective temporal duration $T$ and effective spectral width $\Delta$.
 Denote by